fal-works/hlc-compiler/README.md

 #### `--copyRuntimeFiles`

-Copies library files (`*.hdll` etc, only the ones that are required at runtime) to output directory.
+Copies files that are required at runtime (such as dynamic linked libraries) to output directory.
 Not set at default.

 #### `--exFiles [paths]`